philanderson888/course-notes/cyber/README.md

 ### What is Metasploit?

-It is a collection of exploits
+metasploit is a red team tool to launch exploit against vulnerability

-It is written in Ruby
+written in ruby

-It is also customisable

-It is used as an auditing tool to verify the security of an environment with vulnerability testing

 https://www.offensive-security.com/metasploit-unleashed/introduction/